Home Food Science Does Imitation Vanilla Contain Petroleum or Paper Mill Waste?

 How is Vanillin Made?

-Obviously extracting it from actual vanilla beans would make no sense.
+Vanillin, then, is a cheaper alternative.
+The question is, how is it made?
+Is it really synthesized from scratch in a lab?
+Obviously, extracting it from actual vanilla beans would make no sense.
 So, if it’s not made from scratch, is it made by some other means?

-lignans in cow poop.
-It can also be made from lignans from wood pulp.
-The lignans get in the cows because they eat plants and plants contain lignans.
-There are also petroleum-related molecules which can be used to derive vanillin: phenol, catechol, and guaiacol.
+This is where the misinformation begins.
+It turns out that it is true that vanillin can be made from, of all things, the lignans in cow poop.
+It can also be made from lignans in wood pulp.
+The lignans get into the cows because they eat plants, and plants contain lignans.
+There are also petroleum-related molecules that can be used to derive vanillin: phenol, catechol, and guaiacol.
 It can be derived from eugenol found in clove oil.

 As a result, you will read articles like the ones cited about how imitation vanilla contains wood pulp!

-As well, vanillin can be derived from curcumin found in turmeric (Curcuma longa).
-Curcumin is touted as a very beneficial molecule and turmeric supplements are very popular right now and I myself use regularly use turmeric.
-Two molecules of vanillin can be derived from each molecule of curcumin.
 There are also other ways of producing vanillin, including de novo synthesis by microbial means.
 Should we believe that a molecule of vanillin produced from curcumin is somehow better for us than vanillin produced from wood lignan?
 Whether nature-identical or not, in none of these cases does the vanillin contain wood pulp, cow poop, turmeric, cloves, or petroleum.

 Vanillin Does Not Contain Wood Pulp, Petroleum, or Cow Poop

-Although we can debate the effect these industries have on our environment, you can feel safe in ignoring articles that tell you artificial vanilla flavoring contains any of these nasty sounding things.
+Although we can debate the effect these industries have on our environment, you can feel safe in ignoring articles that tell you artificial vanilla flavoring contains any of these nasty-sounding things.
 A good enough reason not to use imitation vanilla is that it is not nearly as good as real vanilla!
 There are many phenolic compounds, and even vanillin derivatives like vanillyl ethyl ether and vanillin 2,3-butanediol acetal, which help determine the flavor of vanilla.